March 24, 2010

 Governments support retirement savings in RPPs and RRSPs by permitting the tax deductions for contributions referred to above and by not taxing the investment income earned in the Plans.
 The cost of this tax expenditure is currently estimated at approximately $20 billion per year in forgone revenue (net of tax collected on RPP/RRSP/RRIF payments and withdrawals) for the federal government and, in addition, at about one-half that amount in forgone provincial revenue.

-In 2009, assets in RPPs, RRSPs, RRIFs, and CPP/QPP amounted to almost $2 trillion.
+In 2009, assets in RPPs, RRSPs, RRIFs, and CPP/QPP amounted to about $2 trillion.

 Other Retirement Savings